What’s the Difference between Urgent Care and the Emergency Room?

-Here’s a guide to help you determine whether to seek medical care at an urgent care clinic or an ER.
+Here’s a guide to help you determine whether to visit an urgent care clinic or an emergency room.

 - Chest Pain